SeisComP/common/libs/seiscomp/seismology/locator/descriptions/global_fixedhypocenter.rst

 ===========

 #.
 Configure the parameters in the section *FixedHypocenter* of the global configuration.
 #.
-When using in :ref:`scolv` the FixedHypocenter locator can be chose right away
+When using in :ref:`scolv` the FixedHypocenter locator can be chosen right away
    from the available locators.

    .. figure:: media/scolv-fixedhypocenter.png